davidkonrad/SimplyDialogs/README.md

 Built with ES6 and unicode, utilizing the native ```<dialog>``` HTML element.
 Works in all modern browsers.
 Tested with Chrome, Opera, Firefox and Edge (Linux & Windows 10).

-Use simplydialogs if you just need some dialogs on a minimalistic webpage, or want a quick alternative to the built-in dialogs or modals provided by your favourite framework, like Bootstrap, Tailwind or similar.
+Use simplydialogs if you just need some dialogs on a minimalistic webpage - or want a quick alternative to the built-in dialogs or modals provided by your favourite framework, like Bootstrap, Tailwind or similar.
+You customize the layout so it get the look of your theme / framework.

 * No dependencies; using native &lt;dialog> element and unicode</li>
 * Truly blocking interaction with background